Chuck Berry performing at the Birmingham Odeon in England.

 After the recording session, Berry returned to St. Louis, where he worked for his father's construction company and was studying to become a hairdresser.
 He and the band were now playing three nights a week, and they'd begun to draw a more diverse audience.
 White people were showing up to hear this strange, new mix of blues, R&B and country and western.
 But after several weeks, Berry still hadn't heard from Leonard Chess.
 He had no idea what was happening with his songs.
 Then one day in August, he heard it.

-Propelled by its persistent driving rhythm, "Maybellene" quickly rose to number one on the R&B charts.
-Two weeks later, in August 1955, it hit number five on the all-important pop chart.
-At WINS in New York, disc jockey Allen Freed played the song for two hours straight one night.
+Propelled by its persistent driving rhythm, "Maybellene" quickly rose to No. 1 on the R&B charts.
+Two weeks later, in August 1955, it hit No. 5 on the all-important pop chart.
+At WINS in New York, disc jockey Alan Freed played the song for two hours straight one night.
 And down South, a relatively unknown singer named Elvis Presley began to include the song in his own performances.

 Joe Edwards is the owner of Blueberry Hill, the St. Louis club where Chuck Berry still performs every month.
 He says Berry was not only a rock 'n' roll pioneer, he was its first great poet.